Summary:

 - Insurance

+According to the IRS, money spent on ongoing maintenance is usually tax deductible.
 You might be tempted to put maintenance in the repairs category, but the ongoing upkeep of your property doesn’t necessitate something being broken.
 For example, landscaping and pool cleaning is done on a regular basis, even when there are no major issues.

-You can also deduct any tools needed for cleaning or upkeep, such as lawnmowers, weed eaters, or paint sprayers.
+You can also generally deduct any tools needed for cleaning or upkeep, such as lawnmowers, weed eaters, or paint sprayers.
 In some cases, it may be necessary to depreciate these tools, so check with a tax professional if you have any doubts.
 The same holds true for cleaning supplies and janitorial items.
 According to H&R Block, you can even deduct Homeowner Association fees as a rental expense in most cases.

 Help Lower Costs with Strategic Deductions and SmartMove Tenant Background Checks